 How can I be sure I am eating enough protein?

-60-75 grams a day are generally sufficient.
+A sufficient amount of protein is generally 60-75 grams a day.
 Check with your surgeon to determine the right amount for your type of surgery.

-No, your salt intake will be unchanged unless otherwise instructed by your primary care physician.
+No. Your salt intake will be unchanged unless instructed by your primary care physician.

-Will I be able to eat "spicy" foods or seasoned foods?
+Will I be able to eat spicy or seasoned foods?

-Most patients are able to enjoy spices after the initial 6 months following surgery.
+Most patients are able to enjoy spices six months following surgery.

 Will I be allowed to drink alcohol?

 You will find that even small amounts of alcohol will affect you quickly.
-It is suggested that you drink no alcohol for the first year.
-Thereafter, with your physician's approval, you may have a glass of wine or a small cocktail.
+We suggest that you drink no alcohol for the first year.
+After the first year, with your physician's approval, you may have a glass of wine or a small cocktail.

 What vitamins will I need to take after surgery?

 A daily multivitamin is recommended for the rest of your life.
-Depending on the type of surgery you have, B12, calcium with vitamin D, iron, and other trace elements may also be needed.
+Depending on the type of surgery you have, vitamin B12, calcium with vitamin D, iron and other trace elements may also be needed.